 What makes this plugin really stand out, however, is how customizable it is.
 Not only does it include a visual form designer, but you can also create your styling using CSS if you’re so inclined.
 N-Media MailChimp Subscription also enables you to build unlimited forms using its handy wizard tool, and create popups for your opt-ins.

 This plugin doesn’t have as many active users as some of the others discussed on this list, but it boasts positive reviews and is a tool well worth checking out.
 As with any plugin, give it a test to see if it suits your needs before you deploy it to your live site.
-While the base plugin is free, you may also be interested to know that the developers offer a premium version for $35.
+While the base plugin is free, you may also be interested to know that the developers do offer a premium version.

 Free MailChimp WordPress plugins are a great way to increase email opt-ins on your website.
 Along with useful content, any one of these plugins can support your mission to build your blog into a business.